IntersectMBO/plutus/notes/multi-currency/multi-currency.md

       -- and c* preserves the invariant of "supply(c) + supply(c*) = maxSupply",
-      -- and produces the entire amount of c* that is left. balancesOk :: CirculationChange -> PendingTx -> Bool balancesOk (CirculationChange reserveAddr curAdr currentCirc forged) ptx = let newCirc = currentCirc + forged
+      -- and produces the entire amount of c* that is left. balancesOk :: CirculationChange -> PendingTx -> Bool balancesOk (CirculationChange reserveAddr curAdr currentCirc minted) ptx = let newCirc = currentCirc + minted
         in
-             -- the required amount of c is forged by ptx ptx `forges` forged curAdr
+             -- the required amount of c is minted by ptx ptx `mints` minted curAdr

              -- the same amount of c* is destroyed
-          && ptx `forges` (negate forged) reserveAddr
+          && ptx `mints` (negate minted) reserveAddr

              -- ptx produces the entire remaining amount of c* && ptx `outputs` (maxCirc - newCirc) reserveAddr

       -- A state machine for the reserve currency, c*.
-      -- In the initial state we verify the transaction forges an amount of -- c* equal to `maxCirc`, and 0 of c.
+      -- In the initial state we verify the transaction mints an amount of -- c* equal to `maxCirc`, and 0 of c.
 We also check that the script addresses -- from the `Initialise` argument match those of the pending transaction.
       -- In all other states we check that the action preserves the currency invariant. reserveStateMachine :: CurState -> CurAction -> PendingTx -> CurState reserveStateMachine InitialState (Initialise reserve actual) ptx = if
-             ptx `forges` 0 actual
+             ptx `mints` 0 actual
-          && ptx `forges`  maxCirc (ownAddress ptx)
+          && ptx `mints`  maxCirc (ownAddress ptx)
           && ptx `spends` txout
           && addressEq reserve (ownAddress ptx)
           && ptx `spendsFrom` actual
         then Circulating 0 reserve actual
         else $$(P.error)
-      reserveStateMachine (Circulating currentCirc reserveAdr curAdr) (CurForge forged) ptx = if balancesOk (CirculationChange reserveAdr curAdr currentCirc forged) && addressEq reserveAdr (ownAddress ptx)
+      reserveStateMachine (Circulating currentCirc reserveAdr curAdr) (CurMint minted) ptx = if balancesOk (CirculationChange reserveAdr curAdr currentCirc minted) && addressEq reserveAdr (ownAddress ptx)
         then Circulating newCirc actualCur
         else $$(P.error)

       -- A state machine for the actual currency, c.
-      -- In the initial state we verify the transaction forges an amount of -- c* equal to `maxCirc`, and 0 of c.
+      -- In the initial state we verify the transaction mints an amount of -- c* equal to `maxCirc`, and 0 of c.
 We also check that the script addresses -- from the `Initialise` argument match those of the pending transaction.
       -- In all other states we check that the action preserves the currency